Gauge Color Codes: Optimal Transversal Gates and Gauge Fixing in Topological Stabilizer Codes: Perfect colexes

 The stage is set to show how the construction works for general punctured $D$-colexes.
 There are two steps to this.
 First, it is possible to find a set of vertices $T$ such that the resulting $D$-colex has only good 2-cells as above.
 Second, it turns out that the resulting colex is perfect.

 The existence of $T$ is not obvious.
 The reason for this is that for $D>2$ not every syndrome is possible.
 In particular, consider the $(D-1,1)$ conventional color code on the given $D$-colex: it has $Z$ stabilizer generators attached to 2-cells.
 These 2-cell operators $Z_f$ are not independent.
 Instead, in a punctured code they satisfy only local constraints that have their origin in the structure of $3$-cells~\cite{bombin:2007:branyons}.
-Namely, every 3-cell $c$ has 3 colors, and thus is composed of 2-cells with 3 different color sets.
-Let $F_\kappa$ be set of 2-cells of $c$ with color $\kappa$, where $\kappa$ might take any of these 3 values.
+Namely, every 3-cell $c$ has 3 colors, and thus is composed of 2-cells with 3 different color sets $\kappa_i$, $i=1,2,3$.
+Let $F_\kappa$ be the set of 2-cells of $c$ with color $\kappa$, where $\kappa\in\sset{\kappa_1,\kappa_2,\kappa_3}$.
 By definition, every vertex of $c$ belongs exactly to one 2-cell in each $F_\kappa$.
 A trivial consequence is

 In words: the number of 2-cell operators $Z_f$ with $f\in F_\kappa$ and negative syndrome is even if and only if the number of 2-cell operators $Z_f$ with $f\in F_{\kappa'}$ and negative syndrome is even.